wulymammoth/wulymammoth/README.md

 ---

-👋 Hi there, stranger!
-I'm David.
-I do keyboard cat things
+Hi there, stranger! 👋  I'm David.
+I do keyboard cat things and enjoy sharing them with others.
+I enjoy collaborative work where all involved are learning, challenged, and having a good time doing it

 ---